yashwanthm/react-openshift-example/README.md

-# Getting Started with Create React App
+# Getting Started with React on OpenShift

+- Use the Node.js builder image
+- Specify your source repository
+- If you want CD for changes happening on your source, check the "Add pipeline"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).